khusmann/bt-ht-n76/README.md

 EMAIL THE SUPPORT TEAM OF YOUR DEVICE MANUFACTURER RIGHT NOW AND TELL THEM YOU REALLY WISH YOUR DEVICE HAD KISS)

+Update 2024-10-15: BTECH has released a
+[new firmware](https://www.youtube.com/watch?v=b9-tGuoEx-Y) that includes a KISS mode!
+Hooray!

 But also, once we know the full protocol, the sky's the limit for controlling and programming the device!
 We could, for example, have web-based programmers that use the web serial API to program in repeater settings, you could have a